Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Temporal Transfer Learning

-As we progress further, the cumulative gain $A_k$ inches closer to the maximum possible performance $J^*$, indicating that the performance coverage improves with the additional policy obtained by training the source task.
-However, the speed of improvement depends on the specifics of the generalization gap and the range of guidance hold duration. \Cref{def:marginal-and-cumulative-f} essentially conveys about the optimal $K$ ($K^*$) that is estimated to cover the area of $(1-\varepsilon)A^*$, having remaining area represented by the ratio of $\varepsilon$.
+\jhedit{As iterations progress, the cumulative gain $A_k$ approaches $A^*$, indicating improved performance coverage with each additional source task. \Cref{def:marginal-and-cumulative-f} essentially conveys about the optimal $K$ ($K^*$) that is estimated to cover the area of $(1-\varepsilon)A^*$, having remaining area represented by the ratio of $\varepsilon$.
 Hence, the definition offers insight into how many steps are required to meet the prespecified level of performance as we iterate.
-These equations also provide a quantitative understanding of how performance coverage evolves with each iteration and how close it gets to the maximum possible performance.
-At every iteration, it is crucial to consider the potential coverage area of each monotonic segment.
-However, it is hard to write a clean, closed-form solution for the optimal policy because the segments on the sides have different shapes from the others when choosing the largest section.
+Although evaluating the potential coverage for each monotonic segment is critical, deriving a closed-form solution for the optimal policy is challenging due to varying segment shapes.}

-To have a clean, closed-form analysis, the lower bound performance of GTTL is given by creating ghost cells at the end of the whole segment as depicted in \Cref{fig:area-fill-lower}.
-This lower-bound case chooses $\delta_\text{max}$ and $\delta_\text{min}$ for the second and third selection of source tasks, respectively, to create the symmetric V-shaped estimated performance for all sub-segments.
-This idea enables us to simplify the evaluation process while maintaining reasonable accuracy.
-The lower bound of the cumulative area of GTTL up to iteration $k$ is represented by $\Tilde{A}_{k}$.
+\jhedit{For a tractable closed-form analysis, we derive a} lower bound performance of GTTL by \jhedit{introducing} ghost cells at \jhedit{the boundaries} as depicted in \Cref{fig:area-fill-lower}. \jhedit{In this lower-bound case, we choose $\delta_\text{max}$ and $\delta_\text{min}$ for the second and third source tasks, respectively, thereby creating a symmetric V-shaped performance profile for all sub-segments.
+We denote the lower bound of the cumulative area after $k$ iterations as $\Tilde{A}_{k}$.}

-\begin{lemma}[Lower bound of Greedy Temporal Transfer Learning] At each step, $A_{k}$ is always greater or equal to $\Tilde{A}_{k}$.
+\begin{lemma}[Lower bound of Greedy Temporal Transfer Learning] \jhedit{For all iterations $k=1,\dots,K$, the cumulative area under the estimated performance function satisfies:}

-\end{lemma} \begin{proof} It is important to note that $\Tilde{A}_{k}$ will always be less than or equal to $A_{k}$, which represent the cumulative areas under the estimated performance function.
-This discrepancy arises because the GTTL consistently chooses the optimal task to maximize the area at each step, while $\Tilde{A}_{k}$ opts for sub-optimal choices of the second and third source tasks. \end{proof}
+\end{lemma} \begin{proof} \jhedit{Since GTTL always selects the optimal task to maximize the area at each step, the cumulative area $A_{k}$ is always at least as large as the lower-bound area $\Tilde{A}_{k}$, which is computed using suboptimal (ghost cell) choices.} \end{proof}

-\Cref{theorem:area-fill-ghost} highlights that if there exists an integer $n$ such that $\Tilde{A}_{n}$ is greater than or equal to $(1-\varepsilon)A^*$, then it logically follows that the cumulative area under the entire value function $A_n$ is also greater than or equal to $(1-\varepsilon)A^*$.
-This is grounded by its definition that $A_n$ is never less than $\Tilde{A}_{n}$.